getantidote/getantidote.github.io/_sections/08-snapshots.md

 zstyle ':antidote:snapshot:automatic' enabled no
 ```

-Snapshots are saved automatically during `antidote update` in static mode.
+In static mode, snapshots are saved automatically during `antidote update`.
 They are not created in dynamic mode.